How do I register with Student Disability Services?

 What do I do if I have a temporary disability such as a broken arm or leg?

 If your temporary disability significantly impacts your ability to have equal access to our programs, you may choose to register with our office.
-You will need to provide documentation to our office to accomplish this.
-Please speak with the associate director to clarify what is needed.
+You will need to provide documentation to our office and meet with a member of our staff to accomplish this.

 I need a tutor for my class.
 Does your office provide this?